-The following disclosure is being provided by the City for the sole purpose of assisting the Underwriters in complying with the Rule: The City previously entered into continuing disclosure undertakings, as an "obligated person" under the Rule, with respect to bonds issued by the City (the "Undertakings").
-In the previous five year period beginning on March 18, 2011 and ending on March 18, 2016 (the "Compliance Period"), the City failed to comply with certain provisions of the Undertakings (the "Failures to Comply").
-The following two paragraphs provide a summary of certain of such Failures to Comply, without regard to any determination of materiality.
+The following disclosure is being provided by the City for the sole purpose of assisting the Underwriters in complying with the Rule: The City previously entered into continuing disclosure undertakings, as an "obligated person" under the Rule, with respect to various bonds issued by the City (the "Undertakings").
+In the previous five year period beginning on October 1, 2009 and ending on October 1, 2014 (the "Compliance Period"), due to disparate provisions regarding the information required to be provided and the nature, timing and availability of required information, the City has, on several instances in the Compliance Period, failed to comply with certain provisions of its Undertakings.